odk-x/docs/odkx-src/injected-interfaces.rst

   - hashString: The hash string to be converted.

-  **Returns**: A complete survey URI for use in ODK Survey.
+  **Returns**: A complete survey URI for use in ODK-X Survey.

-Converts a hash string into a complete survey URI suitable for invoking ODK Survey.
+Converts a hash string into a complete survey URI suitable for invoking ODK-X Survey.
 This function is used to reformat hash strings for proper survey navigation.

 getFormPath